ESMValGroup/ESMValTool/doc/sphinx/source/community/index.rst

 .. toctree::
    :maxdepth: 1

-		Introduction <introduction>
-		Release schedule and procedure <release_strategy>
+		Contribution guidelines <contribution_guidelines>
 		Contributing a diagnostic or recipe <diagnostic>
 		Contributing a dataset <dataset>
 		Contributing a review <review>
-		Porting a namelist (recipe) or diagnostic from version 1 to version 2 <porting>
+		Upgrading a namelist to a recipe <porting>
+		GitHub workflow <repository>
 		Moving work from the private to the public repository <private_repository>
-		GitHub workflow <repository>
+		Release schedule and procedure <release_strategy>